ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

         ret
 ```

 We see an obvious reduction in the number of instructions, from 32 instructions down to 22!
-That's 68% of the original count, which is impressive on its own.
+That's 68% of the original count, which is impressive.
 One can easily see that the loads are grouped, as well as the multiplications.
-Of course, still 8 multiplications, that cannot change, but far fewer loads and stores as the compiler found the opportunity to use `LDP`/`STP` which load/store in pairs for the pointer `A`.
+Of course, there are still 8 multiplications as that cannot change, but there are far fewer loads and stores as the compiler found the opportunity to use `LDP`/`STP` which load/store in pairs for the pointer `A`.

 Let's try adding `restrict` to `B` as well:
 ```C